koide3/glim/README.md

 **GLIM** is a versatile and extensible range-based 3D mapping framework.

-- ***Accuracy:*** GLIM is based on direct multi-scan registration error minimization on factor graphs that enables to accurately retain the consistency of mappint results.
+- ***Accuracy:*** GLIM is based on direct multi-scan registration error minimization on factor graphs that enables to accurately retain the consistency of mapping results.
 GPU acceleration is supported to maximize the mapping speed and quality.
 - ***Easy-to-use:*** GLIM offers an interactive map correction interface that enables the user to manually correct mapping failures and easily refine mapping results.
 - ***Versatility:*** As we eliminated sensor-specific processes, GLIM can be applied to any kind of range sensors including:
     - Spinning-type LiDAR (e.g., Velodyne HDL32e)